Optimal corrector estimates on percolation clusters: Estimates of the spatial averages of the first-order correctors

 \begin{definition}[The partition $\mathcal{U}$] We define the following family of ``good cubes"

 in which a deterministic Meyers estimate and a minimal scale inequality hold.
-By Lemma~\ref{minscalecorrector} and Proposition~\ref{meyercorrector}, this family satisfies the assumption of Proposition~\ref{p.partitions.nonlocal} (but not the assumption~\eqref{e.goodlocal} of Proposition~\ref{p.partitions} due to the random variable $\X$ which appears~\eqref{eqminscalecorrector}, consequently Proposition~\ref{p.partitions} cannot be applied).
+By Lemma~\ref{minscalecorrector} and Proposition~\ref{meyercorrector}, this collection satisfies the assumption of Proposition~\ref{p.partitions} (but not the assumption~\eqref{e.goodlocal}).
 We denote by~$\mathcal{U}$ the partition thus obtained.
-Moreover, by (iii) of Proposition~\ref{p.partitions.nonlocal}, one has the inequality
+By the Property~(iii) of Proposition~\ref{p.partitions}, one has the inequality